zulip/zulip/docs/production/deployment.md

   `zulip` in the `zulip` database.
 You might have to grant `create` privileges first for the `zulip` user to do this.

-Depending on how authentication works for your Postgres installation, you may also need to set a password for the Zulip user, generate a client certificate, or similar; consult the documentation for your database provider for the available options.
+Depending on how authentication works for your PostgreSQL installation, you may also need to set a password for the Zulip user, generate a client certificate, or similar; consult the documentation for your database provider for the available options.

-#### Step 3: Configure Zulip to use the Postgres database
+#### Step 3: Configure Zulip to use the PostgreSQL database

-In `/etc/zulip/settings.py` on your Zulip server, configure the following settings with details for how to connect to your Postgres server.
+In `/etc/zulip/settings.py` on your Zulip server, configure the following settings with details for how to connect to your PostgreSQL server.
 Your database provider should provide these details.

-* `REMOTE_POSTGRES_HOST`: Name or IP address of the Postgres server.
+* `REMOTE_POSTGRES_HOST`: Name or IP address of the PostgreSQL server.
-* `REMOTE_POSTGRES_PORT`: Port on the Postgres server.
+* `REMOTE_POSTGRES_PORT`: Port on the PostgreSQL server.
 * `REMOTE_POSTGRES_SSLMODE`: SSL Mode used to connect to the server.

 If you're using password authentication, you should specify the